Traditional Victoria Sponge Cake

 Traditional Victoria Sponge Cake consists of 2 layers of light-as-air sponge cake that sandwich whipped cream and jam.
 Perfect for a British afternoon tea treat or anytime dessert.

 The Victoria Sponge (aka Victoria sandwich) has been around since Queen Victoria (the current Queens great-great grandmother) was the reigning British monarch.
 Named after her because she enjoyed a slice with her afternoon tea.
 And why not?
 I’d eat a slice every day myself if I could.

-The second step to a light cake is beating the eggs as well at butter and sugar until you can actually see it increasing in volume and becomes much lighter in color.
+There are a few tips to getting the lightest, fluffiest cake possible. step to a light cake is beating the eggs as well at butter and sugar until you can actually see it increasing in volume and becomes much lighter in color.

 If you’ve tried this Traditional Victoria Sponge Cake or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!